uptane/pures/pure2.md

 ### Revocation of metadata

-Like all Uptane metadata, offline-update metadata can be revoked both implicitly (by allowing it to expire) and explicitly (by issuing new metadata superseding and invalidating the old).
-Explicit revocations will reach devices when they check for an online update, because they always download the latest version of the offline-update snapshot metadata during an update check.
+Like all Uptane metadata, Offline-update metadata can be revoked both implicitly (by allowing it to expire) and explicitly (by issuing new metadata superseding and invalidating the old).
+Explicit revocations will reach devices when they check for an online update, because they always download the latest version of the Offline-update Snapshot metadata during an update check.
 However, if the device does not check for updates for a long time, it will not be aware of newer metadata that includes the revocation.

 ### Validation and updating of metadata

-An offline-update image also includes metadata for other Uptane roles:
+An Offline-update image also includes metadata for other Uptane roles:

 * The root role from both Director and Image
 * The snapshot role from Image
 * All targets roles from Image

 During an offline update, the device will only accept the metadata being offered in the offline update if it is newer than the metadata the device already has.
 Note that this does not imply that an offline update will fail if the device has a newer version of some metadata than the version on offer.
-For an offline-update Targets metadata file to be accepted by the device, the following conditions MUST be met:
+For an Offline-update Targets metadata file to be accepted by the device, the following conditions MUST be met:

 * The file itself has not expired
-* The latest valid offline-update Snapshot metadata file the device possesses has not expired
+* The latest valid Offline-update Snapshot metadata file the device possesses has not expired
 * The file is signed by the threshold of unique keys listed in the latest Director root metadata the device possesses for the Offline-update Targets role
-* The file is listed in the latest offline-update Snapshot metadata file the device possesses, and matches the version number listed in that Snapshot metadata
+* The file is listed in the latest Offline-update Snapshot metadata file the device possesses, and matches the version number listed in that Snapshot metadata
 * All targets that appear in the file are also present in the latest version of Image repo Targets metadata the device possesses

-As a consequence, an individual offline-update Targets metadata file will be accepted until it's invalidated by one of the following methods:
+As a consequence, an individual Offline-update Targets metadata file will be accepted until it's invalidated by one of the following methods:

 * It expires
-* Director's offline-update Snapshot metadata expires
+* Director's Offline-update Snapshot metadata expires
-* A new version of offline-update Snapshot metadata is issued with the file removed or bumped to a later version, AND that new version reaches the device by some means (either online or offline update)
+* A new version of Offline-update Snapshot metadata is issued with the file removed or bumped to a later version, AND that new version reaches the device by some means (either online or offline update)
-* The offline-update targets signing keys are changed in Director root metadata AND the new metadata reaches the device by some means (either online or offline update)
+* The Offline-update targets signing keys are changed in Director root metadata AND the new metadata reaches the device by some means (either online or offline update)
 * An individual target listed in the file is removed from the Image repo Targets metadata AND the new metadata reaches the device by some means (either online or offline update)

 ## Backwards Compatibility

 This should be fully backwards-compatible with all previous Uptane versions.
-The only change to existing flows or metadata files is that two additional roles will appear in Director root metadata (offline-update Snapshot and offline-update Targets), and those roles will simply be ignored by Uptane clients that aren't aware of PURE-2.
+The only change to existing flows or metadata files is that two additional roles will appear in Director root metadata (Offline-update Snapshot and Offline-update Targets), and those roles will simply be ignored by Uptane clients that aren't aware of PURE-2.

 ## Copyright